Nikipantdtu/Integrated-Energy-Grids-Project_Group-30/README.md

 ## How to run

-> **Important:** The project data is provided as **.zip files inside the repository folders**.
+> **Important:** The project data is provided as **.zip files inside the repository**.
 For the notebooks/scripts to find the data correctly, keep the folder structure unchanged.

 ### Recommended setup (works best)